fernandoescolar/vscode-solution-explorer/README.md

 New feature #26: Added a new parameter to set the xml spaces.

+Bug fixed #25: Check if the project XML format is not as expected.

 ### 0.2.29

 New feature #18: .deployproj files support added.